LockDown Browser Instructor Information

 1. Include a statement in your syllabus about LockDown Browser.
 We've offered sample syllabus language below.

 2. Discuss the LockDown Browser on the first day of class.
 Be brief, you don't need to describe it in detail for an exam weeks away.
+Our sample slides have a few examples of day-one slides to show.
 Encourage students to learn more about it on their own with instructions about information on your course Canvas (see our Canvas Instruction pages just below).

 4. Just before the exam, remind students to install the Browser and outline how the exam will work.
 Do this with a Canvas announcement and during class (ideally, the session before the exam).